Unlocking the Power of Bridging Finance. All You Need to Know

 If you need finance for buying at auction we have that covered and for more information on auction finance read here

-An experienced developer had purchased an empty office block for £450,000 which had planning permission to convert into six flats.
+An experienced developer had purchased an empty office block for £450,000 in Gloucestershire which had planning permission to convert into six flats.
 The work was going to take eight months which included an extension.

-Because of the type of the work and the property had no current income we applied for a bridging loan over 18 months.
+Because of the refurbishment and the property had no current income the client could not get a BTL mortgage.

-The finance was agreed to provide enough time to finish the refurbishment and remortgage.
-We had already identified that several lenders would provide the exit route on a BTL Mortgage which gave him the comfort that his exit route was in place.
+The finance was agreed to provide enough time to finish the refurbishment and complete the remortgage.
+We had already identified that several lenders would provide the exit route on a BTL Mortgage which gave our client and the lender the comfort the repayment for the bridge was in place.

 Bridging Finance Questions